 - A person buys a file or an image from an artist to use.

 - That same person shares the purchased file or image with a group online.

 - She is basically giving away an image that, normally, the artist would expect to get paid for.
 Her intention may be just to share it, but in essence, she has violated the copyrights of the artist.
 That image could be shared hundreds of times without them even knowing about it.

 How Do Angel Policies Affect a Professional Paper Crafter?

 As we stated before, an angel policy allows limited-license-use of a stamp, image, digital stamp, or any program where you are able to reproduce an image of any kind.

 While it does not generally affect anything you use for personal use, it does affect anything you might sell that uses that image.
 Examples include greeting cards, scrapbook pages, art journals, and any vinyl items.

 The Takeaway: While angel policies vary a lot from one company to another, the main point to think about is that the majority are fine with you using the image, but it must be handmade by you.
 In other words, if you were to stamp an item several times, that's no problem.
-But if you stamp the item and then make copies of it on a printer, then that might violate the angel policy.
+But if you stamp the item and then make copies of it on a printer, then that might violate copyrights.

 Other Typical Conditions in an Angel Policy